Second-Order Magnetic Properties in Paramagnetic Molecules From a Current Density Formulation Including Scalar Relativistic Effects: Results and Discussion

+In this section we present our results for the isotropic components of the magnetizability tensors, focusing on three molecules containing light elements only (\ch{O2}, \ch{NO} and \ch{NO2}) for which experimental results in the gas phase are available.
+The results, presented in Tables~\ref{MAG1} (for \ch{O2} and \ch{NO}) and \ref{MAG2} (for \ch{NO2}), do not take into account the SOC contribution since for these systems these are negligible.

+Prior the calculation of the magnetizabilties, we carried out geometry optimizations and frequency calculations at the B3LYP/X2C-QZVPall-s level of theory using Gaussian 16~\cite{g16}.
+Vibrational analysis confirmed that all optimized structures correspond to true local minima, as indicated by the absence of imaginary frequencies.
+On top of that, we carried out calculations of NMR properties with the CSGT method.

+From the results on Table~\ref{MAG1} that for \ch{O2} and \ch{NO}, our approach shows a very good agreement with experiment.
+We observe that the spin contribution completely dominates the orbital contribution for these systems.
+Although a set of three molecules is not sufficient for a comprehensive statistical analysis, this suggests the model presented here is highly promising, showing excellent agreement with Curie's law regarding the paramagnetic contribution to the magnetizability.

-To accurately compare the calculated magnetizability of \ch{NO2} with experimental values, the monomer-dimer equilibrium must be taken into account. \ch{NO2} exists in a temperature-dependent equilibrium with its dimer, \ch{N2O4}:\cite{Giauque1938,Havens1932}
+In order to compare the calculated magnetizability of \ch{NO2} with experimental values, the monomer-dimer equilibrium must be taken into account, since \ch{NO2} exists in a temperature-dependent equilibrium with its dimer \ch{N2O4}~\cite{Giauque1938,Havens1932}:

 The experimental magnetizability is macroscopic and reflects the composition of the mixture at a given temperature $T$ and pressure $P$.